wahello/hegemonie/README.md

 ## License

-Hegemonie is distributed under the MPLv2 License.
-See [LICENSE](./LICENSE) for more information.

-We strongly believe in Open Source for many reasons:
+Hegemonie is distributed under the MPLv2 License, see the [LICENSE](./LICENSE) disclaimer for more information.
+We strongly believe in Open Source for many
+reasons:

-* For the purpose of a better user experience, because bugs will happen and opening the code is the best way to let a skilled user find it as soon as possible.
+* For quality purposes, and a better user experience.
+Because bugs will happen and opening the code is the best way to let a skilled user find it as soon as possible.
 The value of a game instance definitely is in its players and in the description of the world.
-* For software quality purposes because a software with open sources is the best way to have its bugs identified and fixed as soon as possible.
+* For transparency purposes, so that there is no doubt that anything odd is done with your data.
-* For a greater adoption, we deliberately chose a liberal license so that there cannot be any legal concern in using the code.
+* For an easy adoption, we deliberately chose a liberal license so that there cannot be any legal concern in using the code.
+We would appreciate you upstream your changes to the code, but you should not be forced to.
+It is already an honor to have a use case.
-* For transparency reasons. an open code lets you check that nothing odd is done with your data.

 ## Contact